Frequently asked questions about Basis

 During the course of this project's slow and steady creation, I've had many conversations and debates about it.
 Here are some of the common questions I've received and their responses.

-- Is this central planning?
+- Does this project use central planning?

 - Doesn't removing the need for profit make companies less efficient?

 - Isn't collective decision making in companies inefficient?

 - What if a company needs to fire workers?
 Who would vote to fire themselves?

 - What if I just want to be an employee and I don't want to vote on stuff?

 - Who decides who gets to live where?